jlhapp/Basic_Mapping/README.md

 Instead of using addPolylines, you can use the following to add various types of data:

--Add lines by using addPolylines()
+  - Add lines by using addPolylines()

--Add polygons by using addPolygons()
+  - Add polygons by using addPolygons()

--Add geojson by using addGeoJSON()
+  - Add geojson by using addGeoJSON()

--Add raster by using addRasterImage()
+  - Add raster by using addRasterImage()

--Add points by using addMarker()
+  - Add points by using addMarker()

 To save online, click Export, and Save as Webpage...it'll install some packages and save html file to your project directory.  **Code for this leaflet map is on the "Leaflet.R" script under the heading "Categorized Tornado Line Leaflet" but there are many other leaflet examples in the same script.